Dentures – Cary, NC

 How Much Denture Adhesive Should I Use?

 If your dentures aren’t staying in place when you’re eating, using some denture adhesive can help to stabilize them.
 Before doing so, make sure your dentures are clean and dry.
 To start, use only a small amount of adhesive, as too much can make it difficult to remove your dentures.
-Apply the adhesive in small dots or strips, evenly spreading it out throughout the dentures.
+Apply the adhesive in small dots or strips, evenly spreading it throughout the dentures.
 Try not to apply it too close to the edge.
 Once you’re finished, firmly press and hold your dentures in place for a few seconds to ensure a secure fit.